2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in North Carolina

 Comparative Literature majors at NC State take out an average of $19,319 in student loans while working on their Bachelor's Degree.

-Out of the 9 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Chapel Hill landed the # 2 spot on the list.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a very large student population.
+A rank of #2 on this year’s list means University of North Carolina at Chapel Hill is a great place for linguistics and comparative literature students working on their bachelor’s degree.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.

 About 64% of the students majoring in comparative literature at the school are women while 36% are male.